pappabear/myday-rails-api/README.md

 # README

 Simple RESTful API backend built in Rails 5.
-Primary use is to provide a real API backend for projects where I'm figuring out React and Redux.

 Got it started with: